A Hierarchy for Effective Strategic Planning

 I am a big fan of starting with Why?
 Why does your organization exist?
 Why does your team show up at work each day?
 As Simon Sinek has shared: “People don’t buy what you do, they buy why you do it”.
 That’s always a great place to start.
 Typically, “why” comes from the founders who got together to solve a problem, then decided: “That’s it!
 That’s our spark”.

-Strategic Planning is a forward-looking exercise, so being clear on the Vision for the organization comes next.
-A Vision is not something right in front of us, but is typically a far-reaching idea that pulls people together toward the future we’re trying to create.
+Strategic Planning is a forward-looking exercise, so being clear on a Vision for the organization comes next.
+A Vision is not written with actions or verbs.
+It’s a far-reaching idea that pulls people together toward the future you’re trying to create.

-A Mission is what we do.
-It’s the work we are signing up for each day to move toward the vision.
-It’s incremental, it may shift over time, but if we don’t focus on our mission, we can’t achieve the vision.
+A Mission is what you do.
+It’s the work you do each day to move toward the vision.
+It’s incremental, it may shift over time, but if you don’t focus on our mission, you can’t achieve the vision.

 I think of Values as an organization’s gut check.
-These are not ideas that change from year-to-year.
+These won’t change from year-to-year.
 Values shape the soul of the organization.
 Values are an important tool to attract and retain the right people to join your team and operate cohesively.

 A client recently added Guiding Principles to its planning hierarchy.
 These were identified as consistent themes that were brought up in their annual planning discussions.
-These were pulled out and elevated to become Guiding Principles and provide an enduring direction for the planning process.
+These were elevated to become Guiding Principles that provide an enduring direction for the planning process.

-The Goals are more specifically used to define what the organization wants to achieve, and are defined within a specific time frame.
-I write Goals in present tense so that it is clear what we want to achieve and how we define success.
+Goals are more specifically used to define what the organization wants to achieve, and are defined within a specific time frame.
+Write Goals in present tense so that it is clear what you want to achieve and how you define success.

 “A goal without a plan is just a wish.”
 Antoine de Saint Exupery